-In 2014, the NYAG filed a complaint ("NYAG Complaint") against BPLC and the Company in the Supreme Court of the State of New York alleging, among other things, that BPLC and the Company engaged in fraud and deceptive practices in connection with LX, the Group's SEC-registered ATS.
+In 2014, the New York State Attorney General ("NYAG") filed a complaint ("NYAG Complaint") against BPLC and the Company in the Supreme Court of the State of New York alleging, among other things, that BPLC and the Company engaged in fraud and deceptive practices in connection with LX, the Group's SECregistered alternative trading system ("ATS").
 In February 2016, the Group reached separate settlement agreements with the SEC and the NYAG to resolve those agencies' claims against BPLC and the Company relating to the operation of LX and paid \$35 million to each.

-BPLC and the Company have been named in a purported class action by an institutional financial services firm under California law based on allegations similar to those in the NYAG Complaint.
-In October 2016, the federal court in California granted the motion of BPLC and the Company to dismiss the entire complaint and the plaintiffs have appealed the court's decision.
+BPLC and the Company were named in a purported class action by an institutional financial services firm under California law based on allegations similar to those in the NYAG Complaint.
+In October 2016, the federal court in California granted the motion of BPLC and the Company to dismiss the entire complaint.
 In July 2018, the court of appeals affirmed the dismissal.

-Following the filing of the NYAG Complaint, BPLC and the Company were also named in a putative shareholder securities class action along with certain current and former executives as well as an employee ("Shareholder Class Action").
-The plaintiffs claim that holders of Barclays American Depository Receipts ("ADRs") suffered damages when the ADRs declined in value as a result of the allegations in the NYAG Complaint.
-A motion to dismiss the complaint filed by the defendants (including BPLC and the Company), was granted in part and denied in part by the court.
-In February 2016, the court certified the action as a class action.
-In November 2017, the appellate court affirmed the class certification.
+Following the filing of the NYAG Complaint, BPLC and the Company were also named in a putative shareholder securities class action along with certain current and former executives.
+The plaintiffs claim that holders of BPLC American Depository Receipts ("ADRs") suffered damages when the ADRs declined in value as a result of the allegations in the NYAG Complaint.
+The parties have agreed to a settlement of this action for \$27 million, which is subject to final court approval.